marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Find Out If Someone Has A Warrant Online

-Civilians can also use third-party aggregate websites to conduct online warrant searches.
+Members of the public may find search warrants using online resources provided by the Maryland courts and local law enforcement agencies.
+Civilians may also use third-party aggregate websites to conduct online warrant searches.
 These websites pool publicly available information from official sources, allowing users to search for warrants from a single database.

 In most cases, a researcher does not need to know the specific body that issued a warrant or the place where a crime might have occurred in Maryland.
-Simply providing a last and first name can produce the required results.
+Simply providing a last and first name may produce the required results.

 However, note that records displayed on publicly available online databases are not considered official information.
 Such databases are usually provided for informational purposes and should not be used as a basis for any legal action.